unicode-org/icu4x/README.md

 ## Documentation

-For an introduction the project, please visit [`Introduction to ICU4X for Rust`](https://github.com/unicode-org/icu4x/wiki/Introduction-to-ICU4X-for-Rust) tutorial.
+For an introduction the project, please visit [`Introduction to ICU4X for Rust`](docs/tutorials/intro.md) tutorial.

 For technical information on how to use ICU4X, visit our [API docs](https://unicode-org.github.io/icu4x-docs/doc/icu/index.html).

-More information about the project can be found on our [wiki](https://github.com/unicode-org/icu4x/wiki) and in [the docs subdirectory](docs/index.md).
+More information about the project can be found in [the docs subdirectory](docs/README.md).

 ## Quick Start